cloudposse/atmos/website/docs/core-concepts/components/components.md

 Components are opinionated, self-contained building blocks of Infrastructure-as-Code (IAC) that solve one specific problem or use-case.
 Atmos was written to support any number of tools, but also supports a couple of native integration with tools like `terraform` and `helmfile`.
-A common use-case for Atmos is implementing workflows for `terraform` "root modules".
+A common use-case for Atmos is implementing workflows for Terraform "root modules".

 ## Component Schema